ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 ## Early contact with contributors

 The wranglers and managers are first notified of a new contributor by email to a team-wide email list and as a team they decide who will be responsible for the new dataset.
-Generally speaking, UCSC wranglers are responsible for contributor relationships from Central USA and the Pacific rim region, whereas EBI wranglers are responsible for Europe, Africa, Central Asia and Eastern USA.
-There are also some existing relationships between wranglers and certain labs which may influence the choice of who takes the lead on wrangling a particular dataset.
-Capacity is another consideration as the EBI wrangler team is larger than UCSC.
+Work is divided between EBI and UCSC wranglers based on convenience, time zones, current workload and existing relationships.
+Generally speaking, UCSC wranglers are responsible for contributor relationships from Central USA, Central America and the Pacific rim region, whereas EBI wranglers are responsible for Europe, Africa, Central Asia, Eastern USA and most of South America.

-From there, the primary wrangler will communicate with the contributor via email and often set up virtual or in-person meetings to discuss their project needs.
+Once a primary wrangler is assigned, they will communicate with the contributor via email and set up virtual or in-person meetings to discuss their project needs.

 ### Finding out about the dataset

-If nothing is known about the project, the first step is to find out enough information about the dataset in order to create a customised spreadsheet template for the contributor to fill in.
+If nothing is known about the project, the first step is to find out enough information in order to create a customised spreadsheet template for the contributor to fill in.
 This can be done either by:

 1. Sending the contributor the [HCA Dataset Questionnaire form](https://docs.google.com/forms/d/e/1FAIpQLSdjPk2Z6xYozds53ycvXo57PvFsyqOF6XMpSWCVNTpQYalZzQ/viewform?usp=sf_link)
 1. Setting up an in-person or video call.
 The questions in the HCA Dataset Questionnaire form can be used as guide to know what questions to ask of the contributor